Kray twins: Later years

 Ronnie and Reggie Kray were allowed, under a large police guard, to attend the funeral service of their mother Violet on 11 August 1982, following her death from cancer a week earlier.
 They were not allowed to attend her burial in the Kray family plot at Chingford Mount Cemetery.
 The funeral was attended by celebrities including Diana Dors and underworld figures known to the Krays.
 To avoid the publicity that had surrounded their mother's funeral, the twins did not ask for permission to attend their father's funeral in March 1983.

 Ronnie Kray was a Category A prisoner, denied almost all liberties and not allowed to mix with other prisoners.
-He was eventually certified insane, his paranoid schizophrenia being tempered with constant medication; in 1979 he was committed and lived the remainder of his life in Broadmoor Hospital in Crowthorne, Berkshire.
+He was eventually certified insane, his paranoid schizophrenia being tempered with constant medication: in 1979 he was committed and lived the remainder of his life in Broadmoor Hospital in Crowthorne, Berkshire.
 Reggie Kray was locked up in Maidstone Prison for eight years (Category B).
-In 1997, he was transferred to the Category C Wayland Prison in Norfolk.
+In 1997, he was transferred to Wayland Prison, a Category C prison, in Norfolk.

-In 1985 officials at Broadmoor Hospital discovered a business card of Ronnie's that led to evidence that the twins, from separate institutions, were operating Krayleigh Enterprises (a "lucrative bodyguard and 'protection' business for Hollywood stars") together with their older brother Charlie Kray and an accomplice at large.
+In 1985, officials at Broadmoor Hospital discovered a business card of Ronnie's that led to evidence that the twins, from separate institutions, were operating Krayleigh Enterprises (a "lucrative bodyguard and 'protection' business for Hollywood stars") together with their older brother Charlie Kray and an accomplice at large.
 Among their clients was Frank Sinatra, who hired 18 bodyguards from Krayleigh Enterprises on his visit to the 1985 Wimbledon Championships.
 Documents released under Freedom of Information laws revealed that although officials were concerned about this operation, they believed that there was no legal basis to shut it down.